Last updated on January 26th, 2023 at 04:25 pm

 For those interested in culture and museums, we also have an overview of the most important museums in Colombia on our website.

 Bogota’s local mountain is the capital’s main tourist destination.
 There are three ways to get to the top.
 On foot, by cable car or funicular.
-On foot, the physical effort is great when you consider the altitude of over 3,000 meters above sea level, so you should consider this project.
+On foot, the physical effort is great when you consider the altitude of over 3,000 meters above sea level, so you should think twice.

 Once at the top, a beautiful cathedral awaits you, which is best visited during the week.
 The rush of visitors is usually very large on Sundays.
 Behind the cathedral, a path leads past shops selling handicrafts and special Colombian souvenirs, then there are several restaurants where you can try typical Colombian dishes.